 Be grateful for the thank you and move on.
-Even if done for reasons one doesn’t agree with, it is still a nice gesture from someone making an extra effort.
+Even if done for reasons one disagrees with, it is still a nice gesture from someone making an extra effort.

-If we as a society ever get to a point where being thanked is viewed as annoying; everyone should be concerned.
+Everyone should be concerned if human beings ever get to a point where being thanked is viewed as annoying.
 Very concerned.